mhcrnl/ogcalc/doc/ogcalc.rst

 Objects
 -------

 GTK+ is an *object-oriented* (OO) toolkit.
 I'm afraid that unless one is aware of the basic OO concepts (classes, class methods, inheritance, polymorphism), this tutorial (and GTK+ in general) will seem rather confusing.
-On my first attempt at learning GTK+, I didn't `get' it, but after I learnt C++, the concepts GTK+ is built on just `clicked' and I understood it quite quickly.
+On my first attempt at learning GTK+, I didn't understand it, but after I learnt C++, the concepts GTK+ is built on finally made sense.

 The C language does not natively support classes, and so GTK+ provides its own object/type system, **GObject**.
 GObject provides